-Future Earth Meeting in Washington, DC BISO hosted and participated in an international Future Earth meeting held January 20-22, 2014 at the National Academies in Washington, DC that allowed members of the Future Earth science and interim engagement committees and the Future Earth Secretariat to meet with the leaderships of ICSU's Global Environmental Change (GEC) core projects and programs to discuss their integration into Future Earth.
+Future Earth Meeting in Washington, DC BISO hosted and participated in an international Future Earth meeting held January 20-22, 2014 at the National Academies in Washington, DC.
+This meeting allowed members of the Future Earth science and interim engagement committees and the Future Earth Secretariat to meet with the leaderships of ICSU's Global Environmental Change (GEC) core projects and programs to discuss their integration into Future Earth.
 ICSU’s GEC programs include DIVERSITAS, the International Human Dimensions Programme (IHDP), the International Geosphere-Biosphere Programme (IGBP), and the World Climate Research Programme (WCRP).
 The 74 participants provided input into the merger of the GEC programs, established task forces, and discussed potential fast-track initiatives, cluster activity proposals, and advanced communications among the core projects.

 North American Regional Consultation for Future Earth

 Future Earth has offered many opportunities for the U.S. scientific community to become involved.
 Suggestions from the U.S. scientific community were key in the creation of the Draft Interim North American Consultation Report.
 In addition to the efforts to gather suggestions from the U.S. scientific community, a number of the U.S. national committees (USNCs) are watching closely in order to be ready to act.
 These include the USNCs in the Earth sciences (IUGS, IUGG, INQUA, and Soils), the biological sciences (DIVERSITAS), the social sciences (IUPsyS) and math and the physical sciences (IMU and IUPAC), and the USNC for the Pacific Science Association (PSA).
 Each USNC is reaching out to its own community in different ways, including communications with professional societies.

 BISO is working with the USGCRP (United States Global Change Research Program), NSF and NASA on a Future Earth regional consultation for North America, and more information will be posted in the coming weeks.
 To read more about Future Earth, please view this flyer (also in French).